-A competitor will not be permitted to start in any FIS International Ski competition who:
+Competitors will not be permitted to start in any FIS International Ski competition who:

-- wears obscene names and/or symbols on clothing and equipment (ICR art.
+- 351.1 wears obscene names and/or symbols on clothing and equipment (ICR art.
 206.7) or behaves in an unsportsmanlike manner in the start area (ICR art.
-205.5) - violates the FIS rules in regard to equipment (ICR art.
+205.5) - 351.2 violates the FIS rules in regard to equipment (ICR art.
 222) and commercial markings (ICR art.
-207) - refuses to undertake a FIS required medical examination (ICR art.
-221.2) - If a competitor has actually started in a competition and is later determined by the Jury to have been in violation of these rules the Jury must sanction the competitor.
+207) - 351.3 refuses to undertake a FIS required medical examination (ICR art.
+221.2) - 351.4 If competitors have actually started in a competition and is later determined by the Jury to have been in violation of these rules the Jury must sanction the competitor.

-352 Sanctions
+Sanctions 352